-"Innovation is the creation of the new, Or the re-arranging of the old in a new way." by Mike Vance
+"Innovation is the creation of the new, or the rearranging of the old in a new way." -Mike Vance

-Most of my career I've used Microsoft products (Project, Project Server, SQL and SharePoint) and I love technology but I use the Apple iPhone for my smart phone device.
-What I love about these apps for the iPhone is the impact they can have on your effectiveness and efficiency.
+Most of my career I've used Microsoft products (Project, Project Server, SQL and SharePoint).
+I love technology.
+I use the Apple iPhone for my smart phone device.
+What I love about the apps for the iPhone is the impact they can have on your effectiveness and efficiency.
 I’ve had a number of friends asked about the applications I use to increase my productivity.
 I then show them the app and how I use it to reduce errands and automate a personal task.
-After receiving a number of these request I decided to create a series of posts that explains which apps are my favor and have had the greatest impact on my throughput.
+After receiving a number of these requests I decided to create a series of posts that explains which apps are my favorite and have had the greatest impact on my throughput.

-This week I'm starting a four part series that covers mobile apps that have increased my efficiency and reduce my time and cost to operate in a pre-mobile app world.
+This week I'm starting a four part series that covers mobile apps that have increased my efficiency and reduce my time and cost.
 I hope that you will gain insight into how you can increase your productivity using one or more of these applications listed below.

-- Audible: The Audible App allows me to listen to great books.
+4. Audible: The Audible app allows me to listen to great books.
 A few of the books I've listed in the book recommendation section I've listen to while driving, riding my bike or practicing at the golf range.
 This is a great resource for taking advantage of your commute while saving time.

-- Bookshelf: Bookshelf is an app that allows me to read textbooks or other books from most university courses.
-When I took the online program at Cornell on Executive Leadership all of the books were distributed through Bookshelf App.
+5. Bookshelf: Bookshelf is an app that allows me to read textbooks or other books from most university courses.
+When I took the online program at Cornell on Executive Leadership all of the books were distributed through Bookshelf.
 I still have access to the books from these courses and I'm able to access them anytime.
 This allows me to review information from the Executive Leadership training and refresh my memory on things like strategic thinking, scenario planning and many other courses.

-- CVS: The CVS mobile app allows me to refill prescriptions and see the status of a prescription that I have submitted to be filled.
-If I need to find a CVS when I'm traveling the GPS features helps me locate the nearest store.
+10. CVS: The CVS mobile app allows me to refill prescriptions and see the status of a prescription that I have submitted to be filled.
+If I need to find a CVS when I'm traveling the GPS feature helps me locate the nearest store.

 Interested in learning more: